This Raspberry Frangipane Tart is really easy to make and is perfect for feeding a crowd.

 - Don't over process the pastry or it will become tough.
 Process enough for it to start to come together and finish by hand.

-Serve the tart warm or at room temperature and enjoy!
+Serve the tart warm or at room temperature and enjoy.

-I really hope that you will try this recipe and let me know what you think in the comments or you can post a picture and tag me on Twitter @chezlereve, Instagram @chezlerevefrancais, or Facebook @chezlerevefrancais.
+Let me know what you think in the comments or you can post a picture and tag me on Twitter @chezlereve, Instagram @chezlerevefrancais, or Facebook @chezlerevefrancais

 More fruit recipes